Pratt KS Electrical Service

 Verify Power

-The finished work is tested, labeled where appropriate, and reviewed before the job is closed.
+The finished work is tested, labeled where appropriate, and reviewed before the service call is closed.

 Clean Work

-Electrical Work Should Leave The Home Safer And Cleaner
+Electrical Service Should Leave The Home Safer And Cleaner

-A proper electrical job should not leave mystery breakers, open boxes, loose plates, messy wire paths, or unexplained changes behind.
+A proper electrical job should fix the problem without leaving mystery parts, damaged access areas, loose covers, or unexplained panel changes behind.

-• Protect work areas, floors, access paths, and finished surfaces
+• Protect work areas, floors, access paths, cabinets, and finished surfaces

-• Communicate shutdowns, access needs, timing, and cleanup expectations
+• Communicate shutdowns, access needs, timing, noise, and cleanup expectations

-• Use materials and methods that fit the home instead of forcing a shortcut
+• Use materials and routing that fit the home instead of forcing a shortcut

-• Test the completed work before calling the job finished
+• Test the completed work before calling the repair finished

-• Respect rural homes, pets, gates, driveways, and family schedules
+• Respect homes, pets, driveways, gates, work schedules, and family routines

 Electrical Repair And Installation FAQs